SPSC and MPMC Queues

 return 0;

-Alright, we've got SPSC sorted out, and its performance is indeed beautiful.
-But reality is rarely this ideal—you will most likely encounter scenarios where "multiple threads are pushing data into the same queue."
-This is MPSC (Multiple Producers Single Consumer).
-Going from SPSC to MPSC, the complexity jumps a level because we no longer have the privileged condition of "only one writer."
-Multiple producers must compete for write_idx_, and we must introduce CAS to coordinate.
+Okay, we've conquered SPSC, and its performance is indeed beautiful.
+But reality is often not so ideal—you will most likely encounter scenarios where "multiple threads stuff data into the same queue," which is MPSC (Multiple Producers Single Consumer).
+Going from SPSC to MPSC, the complexity jumps a level because we no longer have the unique condition of "only one writer."
+Multiple producers need to compete for write_idx_, so we must introduce CAS to coordinate.

-A common MPSC design retains the ring buffer structure but changes the update of write_idx_ from a simple store to a CAS operation: each producer atomically competes to increment write_idx_ via CAS to reserve a slot, writes data to that slot, and finally marks the slot as "data ready."
-The consumer checks slots in order for readiness, reads the data if ready, and advances read_idx_.
+A common MPSC design retains the ring buffer structure but changes the update of write_idx_ from a simple store to a CAS operation: each producer uses CAS to atomically compete to increment write_idx_ to reserve a slot, then writes data to that slot, and finally marks that slot as "data ready."
+The consumer checks slots in order to see if they are ready, reads if ready, and advances read_idx_.

 template <typename T, std::size_t Capacity>